Dorthe Nors: Career

 Before Nors' literary debut in her own name, she worked as a translator of Swedish crime novels, mostly books by author Johan Theorin.

 She made her debut in 2002, with the book Soul, published by Samlerens Forlag.
 Her English-language following began in 2009, when selections from her short story collection Karate Chop were published in English.
 She became the first Danish writer to have a story published in The New Yorker, when it printed her story "The Heron" in 2013.
 In 2015, her first short story collection Karate Chop was published in English alongside So Much for That Winter, a joint publication of her novellas Minna Needs Rehearsal Space and Days.
 Her second collection of short stories Wild Swims was published in English in 2021 by Graywolf Press.

 In 2017, she was nominated for the Man Booker International Prize for her novel Mirror, Shoulder, Signal.
 Her nonfiction book A Line in the World was a finalist for the 2023 National Book Critics Circle award in autobiography.

 Personal life

 Nors lived in Copenhagen for several years before moving back to Jutland in 2013.
+She has written about not feeling she fits in to Copenhagen's literary scene.